TOP REASONS I STARTED A BLOG AND WHY I’M EXCITED ABOUT THE FUTURE OF BLOGGING.

 Me: I write things like [types of content] for [employer].

 I don’t think most people know what content writing is, but I also think the blank face is because they’re wondering why I sound confused about what I do.
 (Psst, I AM confused about what I do.
-I USED to write, but now, not so much.)
+I USED to write, but now I’m like a glorified data entry person.)

 And even though I’m (technically) a writer by profession, I’ve never really considered myself to be a writer… oddly enough.